cisco/ChezScheme/IMPLEMENTATION.md

-Most of the work of porting to a new platform is producing a new "*machine-type*.def" file, which (except in simple ports to a new operating system) will require a new "*isa*.ss" compiler backend.
+Most of the work of porting to a new platform is producing a new "*machine-type*.def" file, which (except in simple ports to a new operating system) will require a new "*ISA*.ss" compiler backend.
-You'll also have to set up all the "Mf-*machine-type*" makefiles and update "configure", "cmacro.ss", and "version.h" (plus maybe other files).
+You'll also have to set up all the "Mf-*machine-type*" makefiles and update "configure", "cmacro.ss", and "version.h"---plus maybe other files, such as "workarea" if you create new dependencies among "Mf-" or ".def" files (e.g., "workarea" needs to know that "a6nt.def" uses "a6.def" and "nt.def").
 Once you have all of the pieces working together, you cross-compile boot files, then copy them over to the the new machine to start compiling there.

 You can port to a new operating system by imitating the files of a similar supported oerating system, but building a new backend for a